Beauty

 Let me explain: For those of us with curly hair, traditional foil highlights can be slightly tricky in that they don't always give that natural, sun-kissed look.
 Oftentimes, lighter streaks might not line up with the curl pattern, leaving a stringy color broken apart within the tendril.
 That is, until I discovered Pintura, the highlighting technique made specifically for curly hair.

-What Is the Pintura Highlighting Technique?
+What Is The Pintura Highlighting Technique?

 Pintura literally means "to paint" and was developed by Denis Da Silva, co-founder of DevaCurl.
 According to Smadar Nadav, a color specialist at the flagship DevaChan Salon, the coloring technique is very similar to balayage, only the stylist will hand-paint the color onto the curls vertically rather than horizontally.